vasujammula/inventorymgmt/README.md

 # inventorymgmt
 Inventory mgmt
-This project aims to comeup with lightwait store and retrieve logic with sqlite database as the backend using python.
+This project aims to comeup with lightweight store and retrieve logic with sqlite database as the backend using python.
 Please add your names here